SoheilKhatibi/SoheilKhatibi.github.io/index.md

 ### High School Diploma & Pre-University in Mathematics and Physics
 Sampad Qazvin (NODET), Qazvin, Iran
 *Sep 2012 - Sep 2016*
-- Sampad Qazvin is a branch Pre-University of the NODET (National Organization for Development of Exceptional Talents)
-- Admittance is only possible by NODET’s entrance exam
+- Sampad Qazvin is a branch Pre-University of the NODET (National Organization for Development of Exceptional Talents).
+Admittance is only possible by NODET’s entrance exam

 ## Awards & Honors